 Many pet owners love their feline friends, and will do whatever it takes to keep them relaxed and happy.
 This makes it especially alarming for pet-owners to witness their cat suffer from the discomforting symptoms that come with hairballs.
-Knowing how to prevent this common problem and how to treat it when it occurs is essential to keeping your cat healthy.
+Knowing how to prevent hairballs and how to treat them when they occur is essential to keeping your cat healthy.

 “A hairball is an accumulation of hair in the GI tract,” said James Barr, associate professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM).”
 It simply accumulates together and is usually contained within the stomach.”

 A hairball is formed when cats accidently ingest loose hair while cleaning their fur.
 The fur that is not digested accumulates in the stomach, forming a hairball.

 While clinical signs of hairballs may vary, common symptoms include decreased appetite, constipation, and vomiting.

 “In the worst case scenario, the hair passes through the stomach and lodges in the small intestine,” said Barr.
 “The result is an obstruction in the GI tract which can be life threatening.”